puzzlepeaches/spraycharles/README.md

 │                          false positives are more likely)                             │ ╰───────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Spray Behavior ──────────────────────────────────────────────────────────────────────╮
-│ --attempts    -a      INTEGER  Number of logins submissions per interval (for each    │ │                                user)                                                  │ │                                [default: None]                                        │ │ --interval    -i      INTEGER  Minutes inbetween login intervals [default: None]      │ │ --timeout     -t      INTEGER  Web request timeout threshold [default: 5]             │ │ --jitter              INTEGER  Jitter time between requests in seconds                │ │                                [default: None]                                        │ │ --jitter-min          INTEGER  Minimum time between requests in seconds               │ │                                [default: None]                                        │ │ --pause                        Pause the spray between intervals if a new potentially │ │                                successful login was found                             │ ╰───────────────────────────────────────────────────────────────────────────────────────╯ ╭─ Notifications ───────────────────────────────────────────────────────────────────────╮ │ --notify   -n      [Slack|Teams|Discord]  Enable notifications for Slack, Teams or    │
+│ --attempts      -a      INTEGER  Number of logins submissions per interval (for each  │ │                                  user)                                                │ │                                  [default: None]                                      │ │ --interval      -i      INTEGER  Minutes inbetween login intervals [default: None]    │ │ --timeout       -t      INTEGER  Web request timeout threshold [default: 5]           │ │ --jitter                INTEGER  Jitter time between requests in seconds              │ │                                  [default: None]                                      │ │ --jitter-min            INTEGER  Minimum time between requests in seconds             │ │                                  [default: None]                                      │ │ --pause                          Pause the spray between intervals if a new           │ │                                  potentially successful login was found               │ │ --no-wait                        Exit when spray completes instead of waiting for     │ │                                  new users/passwords                                  │ │ --poll-timeout          INTEGER  Minutes to wait for new users/passwords before       │ │                                  exiting (default: indefinite) [default: None]        │ │ --resume                TEXT     Resume from a previous output file (loads completed  │ │                                  attempts and appends new results) [default: None]    │ ╰───────────────────────────────────────────────────────────────────────────────────────╯ ╭─ Notifications ───────────────────────────────────────────────────────────────────────╮ │ --notify   -n      [Slack|Teams|Discord]  Enable notifications for Slack, Teams or    │